TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

 -   [🏆 Forecast w/ Best Models](#forecast)
 -   [🏁 Ensemble & Save Work](#ensemble)

-## 🥅 Goal of this Project
+## 🥅 Goal of this Project {#goal}

-For this blog post, I want to showcase the `{modeltime}` packages to forecast 3 months of daily sales for a young ‘Superstore’ company selling furniture, technology, and office supplies.
+For this blog post, I use the `{modeltime}` package to forecast 3 months of daily sales in Q1 for a young ‘Superstore’ company selling furniture, technology, and office supplies.
+The forecast can then be used to make decisions about supply-chain orders, warehouse inventory, and if/when new employees are needed to meet predicted sales demand after the holiday season.

-## 🗂 Obtain Data
+## 🗂 Obtain Data {#data}

 The [Superstore Sales
 Dataset](https://www.kaggle.com/rohitsahoo/sales-forecasting/) on Kaggle
 is relatively unexplored.
 There’s a couple python exploratory data analysis projects posted but nothing using R and only one 7-day forecast using a simple SARIMAX model.
-Hopefully we can blow that one forecast out of the water using mainly `{timetk}` and `{modeltime}`.

     df <- read_csv("train.csv")

-## 🛁 Clean Data
+## 🛁 Clean Data {#clean}

     glimpse(df)